“Flow when you can, pull when you must.” Common Lean mantra.

-Long manual processes refers both to having to search through code to make changes (this is usually due to high technical debt) and to manual testing at any level.
+Long manual processes refer both to having to search through code to make changes (this is usually due to high technical debt) and to manual testing at any level.

 Poor product quality either in terms of value to the customer or the robustness of the design.
 Delivering poor product quality to the customer delays delivering high quality.
 If our product is also built poorly, it is likely to break and take more time fixing.
 At a minimum it will be hard to change.

-Before looking to see how to avoid delays, it is important to realize that they are not just bad because they directly affect delivery times but because they create additional work.
+You should observe that many of the impediments to flow revolve around delays or cause delays.
+Therefore, we can gain insights into improving flow by looking at how to reduce delays.
+It is also important to realize that delays are not just bad because they directly affect delivery times but because they create additional work.
 People often point to multi-tasking as the problem here but there is something far far worse.
 Delays of the sort mentioned above almost always cause additional work:

-Slow feedback is a disaster both for product requirements and for development.
+Slow feedback often results from large batches of work.
+It is a disaster both for product requirements and for development.
 In the case of product requirements, a lot of work can be done before discovering that the wrong thing was built.
 The time between code and test causes a large increase in the time to find the problem whereas if feedback were immediate this time would be minimal

 Long manual processes essentially act like interruptions in workflow.